Two pilot episodes were made for an American version of Red Dwarf. However, neither was considered a success, and thus a series was never made.

 The running order of Series 4 was changed due to the outbreak of the second Gulf War.
 The intended first episode, Meltdown, was replaced with Camille, as it was felt that the former's anti-war message was not appropriate.

 Gareth Gwenlan was the Head of BBC Comedy when creators Rob Grant and Doug Naylor were first attempting to get Red Dwarf made.
 Gwenlan was opposed to the show, reportedly saying "You can't have a sitcom in space.
 There's no settee."
 As a result, when the series did make it to air, the creators decided to use Gwenlan's surname as one of the show's made-up swear-words.

 In the early series, the rubber costume Robert Llewellyn had to put on to play Kryten was said to be a nightmare to wear as it was suffocatingly hot and took ages to mould to the face.
 Although make-up technology has since improved, in 1989 it apparently took seven hours each day to put the mask on the actor.

 Llewellyn has made four appearances without the make-up on.
 He played Jim Reaper in Episode 3.6; a human Kryten in Episode 4.2; Bongo in Episode 4.5 and the Data Doctor in Episode 8.2.

-According to a timeline of events given in Episode 2.4, Stasis Leak, the fatal cadmium leak that killed Red Dwarf's entire crew happened on 23rd March 2077, or within a few days of.
+According to a timeline of events given in Series 2 Episode 4, Stasis Leak, the fatal cadmium leak that killed Red Dwarf's entire crew happened on 23rd March 2077, or within a few days of.